paologaleotti/gleamkit/README.md

 }
 ```

-Default errors (like err_not_found) can be found in `common/errors` module, and you can append a detail message to them using the `with_detail`  function.
+Default HTTP errors (like NotFound) can be found in `common/errors` module, and you can append a detail message to them using the `reply_error_detailed`  function.

 ## Build and run